Rosie Harris: Early life and career

 Her writing career started as a freelance writer, writing for the Liverpool Echo and national magazines on fashion, homemaking and health topics under the by-line Marion Harris.
 Her first novel was published in 1975, followed by eight others all under the name Marion Harris.
 Additionally, she has written about twenty non-fiction books all under different pseudonyms.
 Ten years later, and with three children, Harris and her family moved to Buckinghamshire where she has lived ever since.
 Her children have all made their homes in the area and she now has six grandchildren and four great-grandchild.

-Current work
+Later life work

-Since 2000, Harris has been writing as Rosie Harris.
-She has focused on romance sagas.
+From 2000, Harris wrote as Rosie Harris.
+She focused on romance sagas.
 These works are all set in the 1920s and 1930s and concentrate on strong and courageous female characters.
-As of 2015, she is published by Heinemann and Arrow Books Ltd, an imprint of Random House.
+As of 2015, she was published by Heinemann and Arrow Books Ltd, an imprint of Random House.
+Harris died on 18 October 2024, at the age of 99.